This easy frittata is gluten-free, dairy-free, and helps you use up all those veggies! No food waste!

-Preheat oven to 400 degrees Fahrenheit.
+- Preheat oven to 400 F.

-In a large skillet, heat oil over medium heat.
+- In a large skillet, heat oil over medium heat.
 Saute onion (If using potatoes or peppers, add these here too) until translucent.

-Remove from oven, allow it to cool slightly, then slice and serve.
+- Remove from oven, allow it to cool slightly, then slice and serve.

-- *Vegetables: broccoli, tomatoes, peppers, mushrooms, spinach, zucchini, potatoes, and even sweet potatoes all work great in a frittata.
+Leftover, fully cooked veggies work great!
+Broccoli, tomatoes, peppers, mushrooms, spinach, zucchini, potatoes, and even sweet potatoes all work great in a frittata.
 Just make sure the potatoes are soft by the time you put them in the oven.

 1/2-1 cup of crumbled sausage, bacon, or shredded cheese takes this frittata to a new level.
 Stir any of these into the egg mixture before you pour it over the vegetables.
 Make sure the sausage is thoroughly cooked beforehand.
 Here's an easy, cheap homemade version.

 If you use a cast iron or oven-safe skillet, you can pour beaten eggs directly into the pan and place the whole thing in the oven.
 Bake for 10 minutes at the same temperature.

 - 5-Minute Egg & Cheese Muffins

-- Cheap Smoothies
+- How to Make Cheap Smoothies

-- Frugal Juicing
+- Budget-Friendly Juicing